yashupadhyay123/yashupadhyay123/README.md

-- 👋 Hi, I’m @yashupadhyay123
+- 👋 Hello, I am Yash Upadhyay
-- 👀 I’m interested in web development
+- 👀 I am interested in Software Development
-- 🌱 I’m currently learning computer engineering
+- 🌱 I am currently learning AI, ML, DataSci, Robotics
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me yashupadhyay3005@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 yashupadhyay123/yashupadhyay123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.